relativityboy/bonmot/readme.md

 Bind that control to whatever html element you like by adding the class *w-ctrl-makeAllTheThings*

+####Easy Nested Models and Views

+Declare a view, and set it as a child-view on another view via *.atrViews*.
+It will automatically be created, and have it's model assigned and changed as the parent view's model is updated.

+*This works for collections too if you use BonMot based models and set the optional .modelInfo attribute on the parent-view.

 ####Life Cycle Managment
 *TODO:Describe View life cycle management*